Skip to main content

 Event

-Triggered by a discrete event
+Triggered by a single event

 Strategies Post-earnings drift · Index inclusion · F&O expiry squeeze · FII/DII flow

-5 · Internal review before shipping
+5 · Internal review before going live

 Twelve checks.
 Every strategy.
 Every promotion.

-Documented methodology and rule-set
+Written-down methodology and rule-set

 Pre-defined entry, stop and target logic

-Structural alignment gate declared (multi-timeframe or quarterly rerank)
+Alignment check declared (multi-timeframe or quarterly rerank)

-Exit-policy archetype declared up front
+Exit-policy type declared up front

-Pre-registered R-multiple prior
+Pre-registered R-multiple expectation

-Cross-strategy correlation check against the live stack
+Correlation check against the live strategy stack

 Position-sizing and risk-per-trade caps